Skip to main content

 Money Pro Expense Categories — IRS Schedule C Guide

 Money Pro uses IRS Schedule C expense categories — the same ones on your federal business tax return.
 Every categorized transaction feeds directly into your Schedule C report.
-The main categories are Advertising, Business Meals, Car Expenses, Office Expense, Professional Fees, Travel, Utilities, and Other Business Expense.
 You can add custom subcategories but cannot change the parent IRS categories.
+For the complete category and subcategory list as it appears in the picker, see Money Pro Categories and Chart of Accounts Quick Reference — the table below groups them by Schedule C line for tax purposes and isn't a 1:1 list of category-picker labels.

 IRS Schedule C Categories in Money Pro